Rajat-Rulaniya/instant-k8s-cluster/README.md

 ## Minor details

 1. Re-running `create_cluster.sh` is safe: it checks Terraform state and exits if the cluster already exists, avoiding duplicate provisioning.
+Also there is no need for `terraform init`, the script auto handles it.

 <br>